Stora Enso vs Smurfit Kappa

 Despite their different origins, both Stora Enso and Smurfit Kappa have faced similar challenges in the industry.
 The rise of digital media has led to a decline in demand for paper products, forcing both companies to adapt and diversify their offerings.
 Stora Enso has invested heavily in renewable materials, such as wood-based biomaterials and biocomposites, while Smurfit Kappa has focused on sustainable packaging solutions.

 In recent years, both companies have also made significant strides in reducing their environmental impact.
-Stora Enso has set ambitious targets to become carbon neutral by 2030, while Smurfit Kappa has committed to reducing its CO2 emissions by 30% by 2030.
-These efforts have not only helped to mitigate the negative effects of their operations on the environment, but have also strengthened their reputation as responsible and forward-thinking companies.
+Stora Enso aims to become carbon neutral by 2030, while Smurfit Kappa has committed to reducing its CO2 emissions by 30% by the same year.
+These efforts have not only helped to mitigate the negative effects of their operations on the environment but have also strengthened their reputation as responsible and forward-thinking companies.

 Understanding the Paper and Packaging Industry